MrJimm/Ubuntu-Nvidia-GPU-hibernation-fix/README.md

 # Ubuntu-Nvidia-GPU-hibernation-fix
-Scripts for fixing hibernation on Nvidia GPU laptops

-Scripts for Ubuntu to fix hibernation and suspension error on Nvidia GPU
+Scripts for Ubuntu to fix hibernation and suspension error on laptops with Nvidia GPU